shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step4.md

-Because Log 1, Log 2, and Log 3 are from the same source, you can create one Grok Parser for them.
-The parser should list all rules to match each of these log structures.
+You can create one Grok Parser with muliple rules for logs from the same source.
+Let's use the samples and rules you just created.

 Logs -
 ```